 - glass mason jars

 - gloves (optional)

+- Rinse napa cabbage well.
 Slice cabbage in half lengthwise.
-Trim off root end.
+Trim off the root end.
 Slice halves into eighths lengthwise, then slice into ½ inch square pieces.

-Spoon kimchi into glass jars, pressing down firmly and making sure everything is submerged in liquid.
-Add the reserved cabbage leaves to help keep everything down and submerged.
+- Spoon kimchi into glass jars, pressing down firmly and making sure everything is submerged in liquid.

-After 4-5 days, once kimchi has your desired taste, remove the cabbage leaf cover and cover jar tightly.
+- After 4-5 days, once kimchi has your desired taste, cover jar tightly.
 Place in the refrigerator.

 - Katz, Sandor Ellix, and Michael Pollan.
 The Art of Fermentation an In-depth Exploration of Essential Concepts and Processes from around the World.
 White River Junction, Vt: Chelsea Green, 2012.
 Print.

 - Schwenk, Donna.
 Cultured Food for Health: A Guide to Healing Yourself with Probiotic Foods.
 Carlsbad, CA: Hay House, 2015.
 Print.